lsst-sqre/sqr-032/index.rst

 Testing the doctest also requires running a command.
 However, given the success and abundant use of doctests in projects ranging from the Python documentation to Astropy_, it would appear that workflow issues are not significant.

-We recommend that doctests be adopted for docstrings and for how-to documentation written in reStructuredText where it is important for the example to integrate seamlessly with prose.
+We recommend that doctests be adopted for docstrings and for how-to documentation written in reStructuredText where it is important for the example to integrate seamlessly with the existing documentation.

 Jupyter Noteboooks
 ------------------